 Leased properties

-2023 HK\$'000 2022 HK\$'000 As at 1 January Carrying amount 29,310 31,675 As at 31 December Carrying amount 38,823 29,310 For the year ended Depreciation charge 14,275 12,508 Expense relating to short-term leases 636 775 Total cash outflow for leases 20,345 20,152 Additions to right-of-use assets 23,679 11,253
+2024 2023

+HK\$'000 HK\$'000

+As at 1 January

+Carrying amount 38,823 29,310

+As at 21 December

+As at 31 December Carrying amount 73,382 38,823

+Carrying amount 70,002 00,020

+For the year ended

+Depreciation charge 16,440 14,275

+Expense relating to short-term leases 930 636

+Total cash outflow for leases 22,163 20,345

+Total Cash Guthow for Idases 22,100 20,040

+Additions to right-of-use assets 50,662 23,679

-For both years, the Group leases various offices and warehouses, for its operations.
-Lease contracts are entered into for fixed term of 3 to 6 years (2022: 3 to 6 years).
+For both years, the Group leases various offices, warehouses and retail stores, for its operations.
+Lease contracts are entered into for fixed term of 6 months to 6 years (2023: 3 to 6 years).
 The Group has extension options in a number of leases for offices and warehouses.
 These are used to maximise operational flexibility in terms of managing the assets used in the Group's operations.
 The extension options held are exercisable only by the Group and not by the respective lessors.
 The Group assessed that it is reasonably certain to exercise all the extension option at the date of initial application.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.